-The Canon Powershot ELPH 180 is a 20-megapixel digital camera with a lot of great features, such as 8x optical zoom and image stabilization.
+The Canon Powershot ELPH 180 is a 20-megapixel digital camera with a lot of great features, such as 8x optical zoom, image stabilization and canon camera connect app.
 It also has HD video recording capabilities.
 This camera has excellent picture quality and is small enough to fit in your purse or pocket.
 It has a 1/2.3″ sensor (compared to more advanced 1/1.7″ sensors in other comparable cameras), which means that it generates larger pictures than you would want to print or e-mail; but because this sensor captures so much light, you may use higher ISO settings without worrying about noise or blurriness – something that’s particularly helpful when shooting indoors or at night.

 Specifications, Features, and Benefits of the Canon Powershot ELPH 180 20.0-Megapixel Digital Camera